 If you're making YouTube videos or social media stuff for TikTok, then that is more obvious and easier to a large degree (meaning how to get the work in front of an audience - however, building that audience is another story and a discussion for a different article).

 So in saying all this I will now occasionally be adding the "film distribution" topic to this website.
-I realize this doesn't apply to many of you, however, for those that have made a short film shot on their iPhone (or whatever camera) and are now considering taking that next step up to a feature film - then this is a topic you need to know about before you even start your project.
+I realize this doesn't apply to a lot of you, however, for those that have made a short film shot on their iPhone (or whatever camera) and are now considering taking that next step up to a feature film - then this is a topic you need to know about before you even start your project.

 Or, if you already have a feature film in the can and are trying to figure out the indie film distribution landscape today, this info will hopefully help you.
 And actually, this is where I am right now...